lwhiteley/eslint-output/README.md

 ### Getting started

+Install `eslint-output` using `npm` or your favorite node modules manager.
 ```shell
 npm i --save-dev eslint-output
 ```

-Next Steps
+#### Getting started: Next Steps

-- configure eslint using `.eslintrc`
+- Configure eslint using `.eslintrc`
-- create an npm script in your package json eg. `"eslint-output": "eslint-output"`
+- Create an npm script in your package json eg. `"eslint-output": "eslint-output"`
-- configure eslint-output with `.eslintoutputrc` placed at the root of your project's directory. see example below
+- Configure eslint-output with `.eslintoutputrc` placed at the root of your project's directory.
+See example below
-- run `npm run eslint-output`
+- Run `npm run eslint-output` or `yarn run eslint-output`.
+See below for command line options.

-Example `.eslintoutputrc`
+**Example `.eslintoutputrc`**

 ```json
 {